TheLe0/curriculum/README.md

 # curriculum
-My personal curriculum with my skills made on LaTex
+My personal curriculum with my skills made on LaTex with the pt-BR and en-US versions.